-As of December 31, 2022, we had 29 full-time employees and one part-time employee.
-Within our workforce, eight employees are engaged in research and development and 21 employees are engaged in sales, business development, finance, regulatory, human resources, facilities, information technology and general management and administration.
+As of December 31, 2023, we had 25 full-time employees and no part-time employees.
+Within our workforce, eight employees are engaged in research and development and 17 employees are engaged in sales, business development, finance, regulatory, human resources, facilities, information technology and general management and administration.